Brandenburg: Economy

-The Gross domestic product (GDP) of the state was 72.9 billion euros in 2018, accounting for 2.2% of German economic output.
+The gross domestic product (GDP) of the state was 72.9 billion euros in 2018, accounting for 2.2% of German economic output.
 GDP per capita adjusted for purchasing power was 26,700 euros or 88% of the EU27 average in the same year.
 The GDP per employee was 91% of the EU average.
 The GDP per capita was the third lowest of all states in Germany.

-The unemployment rate stood at 5.6% in November 2022 and was higher than the German average but lower than the average of Eastern Germany.
+The unemployment rate stood at 6.1% in 2024 and was higher than the German average but lower than the average of Eastern Germany.

+The industrial sector in Brandenburg is mainly characterized by small and medium‑sized enterprises.
+Its economy is centered on a diverse range of sectors, including metal production and processing, mechanical engineering, the plastics and chemical industries, food production, optics, photonics, vehicle manufacturing and logistics.

+Tesla Gigafactory Berlin-Brandenburg is located in Brandenburg.

 Transport

 Berlin Schönefeld Airport (IATA code: SXF) was the largest airport in Brandenburg.
 It was the second largest international airport of the Berlin-Brandenburg metropolitan region and was located 18 km southeast of central Berlin in Schönefeld.
 The airport was a base for Condor, easyJet and Ryanair.
 In 2016, Schönefeld handled 11,652,922 passengers (an increase of 36.7%).

-It was planned to incorporate Schönefeld's existing infrastructure and terminals into the new Berlin Brandenburg Airport (BER), which was not scheduled to open before the end of 2020.
-The new BER will have an initial capacity of 35–40 million passengers a year.
-Due to increasing air traffic in Berlin and Brandenburg, plans for airport expansions were in the making, as of 2017.
+Schönefeld's existing infrastructure and terminals were incorporated into the new Berlin Brandenburg Airport (BER), which opened in 2020.
+Berlin Brandenburg Airport had an initial capacity of 35–40 million passengers a year.
+Due to increasing air traffic in Berlin and Brandenburg, plans for airport expansions were in the making.

-BER airport is now open and receives over sixty combined passenger, charter and cargo airlines.
+Berlin Brandenburg Airport receives over sixty combined passenger, charter and cargo airlines.